Bioconductor/Bioconda_testing/doc/TestPlan.md

 <a name="CondaPackageManager"></a>
 ### Conda package manager

-* Explore how to install Conda, point to the `bioconda` channel and work with the virtual environment.
-It sounds like the order of adding channels is important:
+* Install Conda, point to the `bioconda` channel and install packages into the virtual environment.
+Where are packages installed?
+How is an 'uninstall' handled?

+  NOTE: It sounds like the order of adding channels is important:

       conda config --add channels defaults
       conda config --add channels conda-forge
       conda config --add channels bioconda

 * What is the `r` channel and how does it play with `conda-forge` and `bioconda` channels?